 B2B, B2C, R2D2—they’re all the same when it comes to marketing, right?
 Of course not; R2D2’s from Star Wars.
-All jokes aside, “Business 2 Business” and “Business 2 Consumer” content marketing are very much not all the same when it comes to marketing.
+All jokes aside, business-to-business and business-to-consumer content marketing are far from being the same.
 In fact, what works and what usually doesn’t work for B2B and B2C brands are different from one another, and not just because they have different names.

 Before we can get into what B2B content marketing encompasses, we need a friendly reminder of what a B2B brand usually wants to accomplish with content marketing.
-Aka, what are the general content marketing goals of a B2B brand?
-B2B content marketing usually has three broad goals in mind: raising brand awareness, boosting engagement and generating leads.
-In fact, 85% of B2B marketers say they create content primarily to build brand awareness.
+In other words, what are the general content marketing goals of a B2B brand?
+B2B content marketing usually has three broad goals in mind: raising brand awareness, boosting engagement, and generating leads.
+In fact, 85 percent of B2B marketers say they create content primarily to build brand awareness.

 Building brand awareness is a vague enough goal for brands, but it’s obviously fulfilling that goal that really matters.
 Content from a B2B brand—whether it’s text-based, videos, infographics, research reports, podcasts, etc.—is created to educate and inform the reader not only about pertinent topics but about the B2B brand’s products and services.
 Ideally, B2B brands use content to show that they know the most and are the best at what they do to build brand awareness in their industry and community.

-B2C = “Business 2 Consumer.”
-“Consumer” is definitely the keyword here for brands to remember.
+When it comes to business-to-consumer marketing, “consumer” is definitely the key word for brands to remember.
 Whereas B2B content marketing focuses more on “serious” topics meant to educate and inform consumers about their products and/or services, B2C content marketing uses content to entertain and create enthusiasm about their brand for consumers.